sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-28-Attention-Isn't-Magic- Building-the-Kernel-That-Powers-LLMs-From-Scratch.md

 Perfect Code Hopefully helps.
 Now let's break it :- First Question that came to my mind when I started reading and learning how to implement attention was -  Why Only one `program_id` ?

-But before I answer - Pop Quiz: If we have 1000 queries to process, how many programs should we launch? 🤔
+But before I answer -

+<span style="font-size: 1.1em; font-weight: bold; color: #9ACD32;">Pop Quiz</span>: If we have 1000 queries to process, how many programs should we launch? 🤔